-According to Article 16(10) and (11) of the EU Cosmetics Regulation, the European Commission is required to draft an annual report on the use of nanomaterials in cosmetics, which is then submitted to the EU Parliament and Council.
-This is needed because the use of nanomaterials in cosmetic preparations may pose concerns for the consumer’s safety, due to their inherent characteristics – which, at the moment, are not well-know.
-A regular monitoring of the situation is aimed at ensuring that the EU law is kept up to date with the fast development of nanotechnologies.
+August 24, 2021 – According to Article 16(10) and (11) of the EU Cosmetics Regulation, the European Commission is required to draft an annual report on the use of nanomaterials in cosmetics, which is then submitted to the EU Parliament and Council.
+This is necessary because the use of nanomaterials in cosmetic preparations may pose concerns for the consumer’s safety, due to their inherent characteristics – which, at the moment, are not well-know.
+A regular monitoring of the situation ensures that the EU law is up-to-date with the fast development of nanotechnologies.

 The 2021 report was published on July 21 and addresses the following topics: the nanomaterials’ EU regulatory framework, the status of the market for cosmetics containing nanomaterials and, lastly, the proposals for revisions of the provisions concerning nanomaterials in the EU Cosmetics Regulation.
-In this article we are going to analyze the mentioned three elements to provide an overview of the state of the art.
+Below, we are going to analyze the three elements.

 The current regulatory framework for nanomaterials in cosmetics